 Wrapping your brisket either during the cook or immediately at the end of the cook will make this crucial last step that much easier.

 Meathead Goldwyn has developed an awesome method of holding meat he calls the “faux Cambro”.
 A Cambro is a food service product that is specifically designed to help caterers and restaurants keep food hot for hours after it is cooked.

 To make your own faux Cambro, all you need is a cooler and some towels.
 You can pre-heat your cooler by adding

 hot tap water for 30 minutes before you add your meat.

 Then dump out the water, lay some dry towels inside the cooler, and place your wrapped meat in the cooler.
 Meathead has had great results with this method and kept food warm for as long as 3 hours.

-After taking a long hard look at the topic of wrapping meat, my suggestion to you is simple: try different methods and see what works best for you.
+After taking a long hard look at the topic of wrapping brisket, my suggestion to you is simple: try different methods and see what works best for you.

-While myself and many professionals swear by wrapping briskets, you should not be afraid to try it once unwrapped and see what you think.
+While myself and many professionals swear by wrapping briskets in both foil and butcher paper, you should not be afraid to try it once unwrapped and see what you think.